 A product was successfully registered across Canada using FEA as the design basis.
 One year later FEA was again used as the design basis to register additional similar designs.
 FEA was used in both cases on the grounds that code rules do not cover its design.
 This time FEA was not accepted as a design basis in 2 provinces.
 What changed?

 The criteria of when FEA is acceptable have changed with some reviewers in two of Canada's provinces.
 The old criteria: Code rules do not cover design therefore use FEA or other methods like Burst testing to prove the design.
+Here is the interpretation from ASME:

 Subject: Section VIII, Division 1 (1998 Edition, 1999 Addenda); U-2(d), UG-19(b) and (c), UCI-16, and UCD-16